-Our board of directors, which currently has eight members, is divided or "classified" into three classes.
+Our board of directors, which currently has ten members, is divided or "classified" into three classes.
 Directors in each class are elected to hold office for a term ending on the date of the third annual meeting following the annual meeting at which they were elected.
-The current term of our Class I directors will expire at this annual meeting.
-The current terms of our Class II and Class III directors will expire at our 2008 and 2009 annual meetings of stockholders, respectively.
+The current term of our Class II directors will expire at this annual meeting.
+The current terms of our Class III and Class I directors will expire at our 2009 and 2010 annual meetings of stockholders, respectively.

-The board of directors has nominated and urges you to vote for the election of the individuals identified below, who have been nominated to serve as Class I directors until our 2010 annual meeting of stockholders or until their successors are duly elected and qualified.
+The board of directors has nominated and urges you to vote for the election of the individuals identified below, who have been nominated to serve as Class II directors until our 2011 annual meeting of stockholders or until their successors are duly elected and qualified.
 Each of these individuals is a member of our present board of directors.
 Your signed proxy will be voted for the nominees named below unless you specifically indicate on the proxy that you are withholding your vote.

-Nominees for Class I Directors
+Nominees for Class II Directors

-The following individuals are nominated for election as Class I directors:
+The following individuals are nominated for election as Class II directors:

-Name Age Position with the Company Year First Became a Director Robert J. Lefkowitz, M.D.
-63 Director (Class I) 2001 Alan S. Nies, M.D.
-69 Director (Class I) 2003 Clayton S. Rose 48 Director (Class I) 2004
+Name Age Position with the Company Year First Became a Director Samuel L. Barker, Ph.D.
+65 Chairman of the Board of Directors (Class II) 2000 Christopher J. Sobecki 49 Director (Class II) 2007 Judith L. Swain, M.D.
+59 Director (Class II) 2007 Kathleen M. Wiltsey 52 Director (Class II) 2007